tBaxter/questions-for-employers/README.md

 **Are there catered suppers?**
 This sounds good.
 It's not.
 In any properly functioning organization, you should be home for supper.

-**How many hours a week does senior management work?**
-Do they put in 80-hour weeks?
-If so, run away.

-**How much vacation do people get?**
-If there's "unlimited" vacation, how much vacation do people normally take?
-What is the expectation for "excessive" vacation?
-There is always a number.

-**What holidays are observed?**
-Some companies do not observe federal and state holidays.
-For parents, this can be a real problem since schools usually do.
-If so, you may have to use a vacation day for your child's holiday.

-**How many hours do people work in an average week?
-What time do people normally leave work?
-What time do they normally start?
-Do people work on the weekend?**
-Seriously, if the job can't be done in 40 hours, something is probably wrong.

-**Do people check in when they're on vacation?**

-**What kinds of tasks are routinely demanded of by management beyond the original job description?**

-**Does this position require travel?
-How often?**

 **Is it possible to take sabbaticals or unpaid vacation?**

-**Would I need to be on call?
-How often?**

-**What is the rhythm to the work?
-Is there a time that's “all hands on deck” and everyone pulls all-nighters, or is it pretty consistent throughout the year?**

-**How often are there emergencies or times when people have to work extra hours?**
-Should be near zero.
-If not, it's probably a sign of either faulty DevOps or faulty management.

 **What is your turnover rate?**
 How many people were hired last year and how many left?
 Over the past 2-3 years?
 What is the average time people stay?
 What are you doing to improve retention?

-**Are the company’s managers inclined to call employees at home with questions or comments?**
-If so, that's bad.
-Doubly so if they'll call at night or weekends?

 **How are disagreements solved?
 What happens when personalities clash?**
 You're looking for a real, equitable and fair plan here, not a handwave-y answer.